rotkodr3d/my-curriculum/README.md

 1. Start the application by navigating to the project folder and executing `./mvnw spring-boot:run`
 If you have Maven installed you can also use `mvn spring-boot:run`.

+## Persisting data into db

+If you want to persist data into a db, you should start the application with the spring profile 'with_db'.
+This profile enables the DatabaseConfiguration class which configures the jdbc driver and connects to a mysql db.
+When you start the application with the db profile make sure that mysql is running, otherwise will encounter some exceptions and the application won't start.